DennisSchulmeister/restify-openapi-enforcer-middleware/README.md

 bachelor study course "Business Computer Science" of "Corporate State University Baden-Württemberg Karlsruhe (DHBW Karlsruhe)".
-I chose Restify over Express.js as it is more tailored torwards REST webservices and I like the concept of the pre and post handlers as well as content negotation and errors are handled.
+I chose Restify over Express.js as it is more tailored torwards REST webservices and I like the concept of the pre and post handlers as well as how content negotation and errors are handled.
 All in all this allows for a very easy means to start developing one's own REST webservices without much magic, which is good if you are teaching junior students.